straightlab/compgenomics_minicourse/2021_edition/01_sherlockConnection.md

 cd teamStraight
 ```

-The `-p` flag is usefull in case the folder aready exists.
+The `-p` flag is useful in case the folder aready exists.

 This folder is currently empty.
 You can list the content of the current folder `.` with
 ```